 SRL-R – SRL with integral rescue capabilities

-SRL-LE with leading edge capability.
+SRL-SLE with sharp leading edge capability.

 1.3 Self-Retracting Device Classifications.
 Self-retracting devices shall be classified according to dynamic performance as follows: